Are India's emergency visas for Afghans issued based on religion? | DW | 23.08.2021

 According to the UN High Commissioner for Refugees (UNHCR), in 2019 there were approximately 40,000 refugees and asylum-seekers registered in India.

-Afghans are the second-largest community, comprising 27%.
+Afghans are the second-largest community in India, comprising 27%.
 A large Afghan refugee population lives in different neighborhoods in New Delhi and many run restaurants, bakeries and confectionery shops.